Malobika8/All-In-One/SpringDataJPA/Objective-BasicSetup-Ch-1.md

 5) Create a Configuration class using which the Container would be created.

    <img width="1023" alt="Screenshot 2024-06-25 at 6 32 00 PM" src="https://github.com/Malobika8/All-In-One/assets/111234135/a9d0ff2a-5b26-4d67-8a09-f286f677bf7e">

-EntityManagerFactory creates EntityManager.
-How to create EntityManagerFactory? - We can use a class to create EntityManagerFactory

-We shouldnt be using DriverManagerDataSource in production as we need connection pool there.
-In our case, for every db operation, new connection is created.
-In realitime, we create connection using ConnectionPool.
-DriverManagerDataSource doesnt return any connection pool. our application is simple henche using the DriverManagerDataSource.

-In spring we have a class called LocalContainerEntityManagerFactoryBean which helps us create Entity mnagaer factory.

-We dont have to create Entitymanager by ourself.
-We cannot autowire EntityManager(we can do but on special cases.
-We need to use SpringDataJpa).
-How to inject EntityManager object then?
-To initialise it we need to use special annotation @PersistenceContext

-If we use PersistenceContext, we need to activate transaction.
-We need to configure TransactionManager.
-TransactionManager provides Transaction management facility to our application.
-Why we are using JpaTransactionManager and not JtaTransactionManager? - Whenever we connect to one database, we go with JpaTransactionManager.
-In case of connecting to multiple databases, we use
-JtaTransactionManager.

-We need to tell spring to EnableTransaction.

-Note: ComponentScan wont scan Entities.
-We need to tell EntityManager where our Entities are present.
-For this, we can use entityManagerFactoryBean.setPackagesToScan("com.springjpa.entity");
-Or there's an annotation that can be used to achieve the same.

-SPRINGDATAJPA

-Why cant we use autowired with EntityManager? - We can use using SpringDataJPA.
-We need to use a special annotation over DBConfig i.e. @EnableJpaRepositories

-Now for different requirements, we would need to develop methods that can say fetch a particular student,, or maybe all students etc etc. Instead we can let our dao(StudentDAO) extend
-JPARespository